 Focus Group Phase 1 Serving father Participant 22

 Mothers were unlikely to contact the doctor concerning their own ill health unless it prevented them caring for their children.
 Mothers reported that they felt “really guilty having to bother the nurses or doctors” or of “being stupid and neurotic when at the end of your tether”.
-Consequently, mothers wanted to be reassured that they were “doing the right thing” and were able to give responsibility for the wellbeing of their child to a health professional if they felt that they had exhausted their ability to deal with the illness or injury themselves
+Consequently, mothers wanted to be reassured that they were “doing the right thing”.
+They wanted to give responsibility for the wellbeing of their child to a health professional if they felt that they had exhausted their ability to deal with the illness or injury themselves

 Knowing your own child